-In recently, founders of MASK Architects, Lead Architect Öznur Pınar ÇER and Designer Danilo PETTA have designed the ‘Villa G01 next generation luxury villa in Porto Cervo, Sardinia’ has awarded with a “Honorable Mention” by LOOP Design Awards in Architecture I Concept & Unbuilt Category.
+In recently, founders of MASK Architects, Lead Architect Öznur Pınar ÇER, and Designer Danilo PETTA have designed the ‘Villa G01 next-generation luxury villa in Porto Cervo, Sardinia’ has awarded with an “Honorable Mention” by LOOP Design Awards in Architecture I Concept & Unbuilt Category.